-- In the blender combine whites of onions (*or greens of green onions for low carb), oil, ginger, garlic, coconut aminos, lime juice, zest, sweetener and sea salt.
+- In the blender combine whites of onions (*or 1 bunch greens of green onions for low carb), oil, ginger, garlic, coconut aminos, lime juice, zest, sweetener and sea salt.
 Pulse to combine, until whites are cut into small pieces, but not fully pureed.

 - Place cold salmon fillet(s) directly on Veggies (see Veggies Step below).
 Pour marinade over salmon and allow to sit out (or in fridge) for 20 minutes.